So how do you choose the right white exterior paint color for your house? There are so many whites to choose from, the decision can be overwhelming.

 Oyster White from Sherwin Williams is a very warm white.
 You could almost call it a very light greige.
-If you plan on having wood accents on your exterior, it would compliment that nicely.
+If you plan on having wood accents on your exterior, it would complement that nicely.

 Like Pure White, don’t let the name fool you.
 Benjamin Moore Simply White is a warm white.
 It has a slight yellow undertone, and on a side note, it was Benjamin Moore’s color of the year in 2016.

 Benjamin Moore White Dove is a very soft white with a hint of warm gray.
 It has just the right amount of “off-whiteness” if you do not want too much creaminess on the exterior of your house.
-White Dove is extremely popular and seems to be a goto paint color for a lot designers.
+White Dove is extremely popular and seems to be a go-to paint color for a lot of designers.

-We actually used Snow bound on the exterior trim of a house we flipped a couple of years ago.
+We actually used Snowbound on the exterior trim of a house we flipped a couple of years ago.
 I remember loving how soft it looked.